TheRomanOne/Reinforcement-Learning/README.md

 # Reinforcement Learning: Gridworld Agent

-This game controlled by a reinforcement learning agent.
-The agentgoal of the game is to navigate through the grid while avoiding obstacles and collecting rewards.
+This game is controlled by a reinforcement learning agent.
+The goal of the game is to collecting the rewards while navigate through and avoiding obstacles.

+The agent is trained using a deep q-learning method with a greedy epsilon algorithm for exploration.

-## Example Visualization
+## Random level

 ![Example Gridworld Visualization](https://github.com/TheRomanOne/Reinforcement-Learning/blob/master/example.png?raw=true)